tuliotoffolo/j-mip/README.md

 Package website: **http://j-mip.com**

-Java-MIP is an **alias** to the [Kotlin-MIP](https://github.com/tuliotoffolo/kotlin-mip) package, with one important difference: all documentation considers Java code.
+Java-MIP is an **alias** for the [Kotlin-MIP](https://github.com/tuliotoffolo/kotlin-mip) package, with one important difference: all documentation considers Java code.

 Java-MIP (or Kotlin-MIP) is a collection of Java/Kotlin tools for the modeling and solution of Mixed-Integer Linear programs (MIPs).
 The entire package is inspired by [Python-MIP](https://github.com/coin-or/python-mip), which was also developed by us.